yuvalakavian/NimbusPulse/README.md

-Here’s an updated README with the project repo name as **NimbusPulse**.

----

 # NimbusPulse

 **NimbusPulse** is a real-time environmental monitoring system built with Go, leveraging WebSocket for live data streaming and HTTP for sensor data ingestion.
 This project serves as a foundation for expanding into a full IoT solution, tracking environmental metrics such as temperature and humidity in real-time.